Hawaiian Airlines: Fleet

-The airline names its Boeing 717 aircraft after birds found in Polynesia, its Airbus A330 aircraft after Polynesian constellations historically used to navigate to the Hawaiian islands, and its Airbus A321neo fleet after plants and forests within the Hawaiian islands.
+The airline names its Boeing 717 aircraft after birds found in Polynesia, its Airbus A321neo fleet after plants and forests within the Hawaiian islands, and its Airbus A330 aircraft after Polynesian constellations historically used to navigate to the Hawaiian islands.

-Inter-island fleet

 Boeing 717

 Passengers board a Hawaiian Boeing 717-200 at Kona International Airport for an inter-island flight.

 Hawaiian began operating 13 Boeing 717 aircraft on its inter-island network in March 2001.
 On June 4, 2008, the airline announced plans to lease four additional 717s to meet increased demand following the shutdown of Aloha Airlines' passenger operations and the closure of ATA Airlines.
 Deliveries were scheduled between September and the end of 2008.

-Medium and long-haul fleet

 Airbus A321neo

 Hawaiian's first Airbus A321neo, christened Maile, at John F. Kennedy International Airport in New York City, halfway through its delivery flight.

 In January 2013, Hawaiian ordered 16 A321neo aircraft, with options for up to nine more.
 The type is operated in a two-class, 189-seat configuration.
 After reaching labor agreements with its pilot and flight attendant unions, Hawaiian finalized the order in March 2013.
 In December 2016, the airline announced it would lease two additional A321neos, bringing the total to 18.
 The type entered service on January 17, 2018, with a flight from Kahului to Oakland, California.